Playfinity/playfinity-starter-android/README.md

 This sample application is here to help customers get up and running with Playfinity SDK on Android.

+The Playfinity SDK communicates with playOS on the Playfinity console.

 -------

 <p align="center">